destroyer00712/BS-Naman-Back/README.md

 1. Run the `migrate_worker_phone_numbers.sql` script
 2. This will:
-   - Add a JSON column to store phone numbers
+   - Convert the phone_numbers column to JSON type
-   - Convert existing phone numbers to JSON format
+   - Convert existing phone numbers to JSON array format
-   - Remove the old worker_phone_numbers table
    - Maintain data integrity throughout the migration

 ## Validation Rules

 1. At least one phone number is required when creating a worker
-2. The first phone number in the array is considered the primary number
-3. Phone numbers must be valid (15 characters or less)
+2. Phone numbers must be valid (15 characters or less)
-4. Worker names must be non-empty
+3. Worker names must be non-empty